Armour/express-webpack-react-redux-typescript-boilerplate/README.md

 yarn global add gulp
 ```

-If you meet permission problem when trying to install yarn globally, check [this](https://github.com/yarnpkg/yarn/issues/1060#issuecomment-268160528) out.
+If you find permission problem when trying to install yarn globally, check [this](https://github.com/yarnpkg/yarn/issues/1060#issuecomment-268160528) out.

 ### Setup database and session store

-You can either run `postgresql` and `redis` using docker images:
+You can either run `postgresql` or `redis` using docker images:

 ```bash
 docker-compose up -d postgres redis
 ```

-or maintain it by your own, if so, make sure you set the right configs in `backend/config.json`
+or maintain it by yourself, if so, make sure you set the right config in `backend/config.json`.

 ### Build & Run